A Novel Ridge Detector for Nonstationary Multicomponent Signals: Development and Application to Robust Mode Retrieval: Definitions and Notations

-To circumvent the lack of adaptivity in S-RD, a novel approach called \emph{modulation based ridge detection} (MB-RD) was proposed in \cite{colominas2020fully}.
-In a nutshell, this approach considers the complex approximation of the modulation of the mode used in the definition of the \emph{second order synchrosqueezing transform} and defined as \cite{behera2018theoretical}:
+To circumvent the lack of adaptivity of S-RD to the local variations of the frequency modulation of the modes, a novel approach called \emph{modulation based ridge detection} (MB-RD) was proposed in \cite{colominas2020fully}.
+In a nutshell, this approach considers the following complex modulation operator used in the definition of the \emph{second order synchrosqueezing transform} \cite{behera2018theoretical}: